European Union - Italy takes over Presidency of the EU Council

-This article is drawn from the latest edition of Education in the News.
+This article is drawn from a forthcoming edition of Education in the News.

 Education systems vary enormously across Europe.
 The Eurydice Network aims to understand and explain how they work and to share that information with education policymakers and the wider education community.
 The focus is on comparable information on policies and structures.
 Network studies cover a wide range of themes and all phases of education from early childhood education and care, primary and secondary education to higher education and adult education and skills.